amitmosk/TradingSystem/README.md

 Pay attention that all the instructions should keep this order.
-* After register action the user is automaticially login.
+* After register action the user is automatically login.

 ## How to use?
  <Here come Tom video & words>